A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

 The equations \eqref{eq:consv-lagr} express the fundamental principles that underpin our model.
-However, they merely provide a consistent structure for enforcing conservation principles and entropy production but do not yet describe the reactive transport processes we are interested in.
-What is required are constitutive relations for fluxes, $\qai$, transfers, $\Gai$, sources, $\Qai$, and entropy production, $\Usi$, which describe the processes that may occur and the forces that are driving them.
+However, they merely provide a consistent structure for enforcing conservation laws and entropy production but do not yet specify the reactive transport processes we are interested in.
+We additionally require constitutive relations for fluxes, $\qai$, and transfers, $\Gai$, which describe the processes that occur in response to their driving forces.
+We determine sources, $\Qai$, through \textit{a priori} assumptions regarding materials and potential fields externally affecting the system.

-In our constitutive choices, we adhere to three out of the four axiomatic principles discussed in \citet{passman84}.
-First, the principle of \emph{local action} states that thermodynamic processes respond to thermodynamic forces acting within the control volume or on its surfaces.
-All constitutive relations must therefore be functions only of the local state and spatial gradient of independent variables.
-Second, all constitutive relations must be frame invariant, that is, independent of the reference frame of an observer.
-The principle of \emph{frame invariance} requires that, for example, processes must not depend on absolute quantities like phase velocities or their gradients, but rather on objective quantities like phase velocity differences or the symmetrical gradient tensor.
-And third, the \emph{entropy principle} requires that constitutive relations must not violate the non-negativity of entropy production.

-The fourth principle in \citet{passman84} states that constitutive relations for processes internal to a phase are chosen for that phase as separate from the mixture.
-The principle of \emph{separation of phases} would require fluxes to be functions of independent variables in the respective phase only, whereas transfers could depend on variables of all phases.
-We do not invoke this principle because we find that processes here do not generally adhere to it.
-For example, if a phase is interconnected at the local-scale, then its diffusive flux can be conceptualised as separate from other phases.
-However, if a phase is disaggregated fluxes passing through it by necessity must intermittently pass through other phases in the control volume.
-Hence, fluxes must generally be considered functions of all phase variables as well.